Working capital definition

-Working capital is the amount of cash and other assets a business has available after all its current liabilities are accounted for.
-It is one of six main calculations used to determine short-term liquidity—the ability of a company to pay its bills as they come due.
+Working capital is the amount of cash and other current assets a business has available after all its current liabilities are accounted for.

-As a dollar figure, working capital is calculated as follows:
+As a dollar figure, working capital is calculated using the following formula:

 Working capital = current assets—current liabilities

 Using figures from the balance sheet below, ABC Co.’s would have: